 “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.” — 2 Corinthians 10:5

 Everything in life — whether good, bad or indifferent — can be used for Christ.
 Every thought should be centered around bringing you closer to Him.
 If you dwell on negative things, clearly these are not bringing you closer to Him, but you can take that thought and twist it in a way that’s positive.
 Take it captive.
 Don’t allow yourself to fall into the negativity; that’s just evil creeping in.

-Recently, I’ve been reading a book about the prayer life of C.S.
+I once read a book about the prayer life of C.S.
 Lewis.
-I’m finding that how we pray and the tone of our prayer makes a huge difference in our approach to Jesus.
+I found that how we pray and the tone of our prayer makes a huge difference in our approach to Jesus.
 If we say prayers filled with longings or hope, but are not full of faith, these prayers are fruitless.
 It’s almost as if we treat prayer as a last-ditch effort for what we think should happen.
 But if we pray with faith, confident in our belief that God has the ability to do what we ask and He hears our prayers, they become powerful.